Who this guide is for

 You’ve installed GrapheneOS.
 First setup is done.
 Now: how far do you go?

-GrapheneOS has dozens of security and privacy settings that don’t exist on standard Android or are off by default.
-This guide walks through all of them.
-Not as a mandatory checklist — but so you understand what each setting does and can choose for yourself.
+GrapheneOS has dozens of security and privacy settings that do not exist on standard Android or are disabled there by default.
+This guide walks through the important ones so you understand what they do and can decide deliberately.

 Level: You’ve already installed GrapheneOS and done the basic setup.
 Reading time: ~20 minutes